A Small and Fast BERT for Chinese Medical Punctuation Restoration: Corpus and Experimental Setup

 \subsection{Corpus}

-Aiming at training our PMP model on Chinese medical domain, we crawl up a huge amount of patient reports on medical website and remove all html tags and duplicate data.
+Aiming at training our PMP model on Chinese medical domain, we crawl up a huge amount of patient reports on medical website\footnote{Medical Reports: \url{https://bingli.iiyi.com/}.
+Chinese medicine books: \url{https://www.zysj.com.cn/}.
+Chinese medical encyclopedia: \url{http://www.a-hospital.com/}}.
+Then, we remove all html tags, duplicate data and patient privacy.
 We split our corpus into pre-training dataset and fine-tuning dataset, and the fine-tuning dataset is further divided into train, dev, test set.
 Pre-training dataset consists of 50 million tokens without labels.
 For fine-tuning dataset, we focused on three punctuation marks: $\{\textit{COMMA}, \textit{PERIOD}, \textit{COLON}\}$.
+The reason why exclamation and question marks are not used is that these two punctuation marks appear less frequently in Chinese clinical report and are not needed in practical application scenarios.
 We remove punctuation marks in each sequence, marking the label according to whether there is punctuation mark after each token.
 The format of fine-tuning dataset is similar to Named Entity Recognition (NER) dataset, which contains many non-punctuation sequences with punctuation marks as labels.
 Our corpus is named as CMRPT (Chinese Medical Reports Punctuation Transcription).
 Detailed statistics are given in Table \ref{tab:dataset}.